Need help with The Financial Factory claim?

-Owned by Brian Boyd, The Financial Factory has been responsible for introducing many of their clients to the prospect of putting money into Harlequin Properties through giving them free trips to their resorts in the Caribbean.
+Owned by Brian Boyd, The Financial Factory was responsible for encouraging many of their clients to put money into Harlequin Properties by giving them free trips to their resorts in the Caribbean.

 However, the company didn’t explain to them that these investments were unregulated and high risk, and so were only suitable for experienced investors or high net worth individuals.
 The company also failed to explain that the other company involved (The Property Factory) wasn’t authorised to give advice and was not regulated.